Chapter Eighteen: Old Tricks to New Starts

 "Friends for now," Rose told him, "When the time is right we'll get there again, but that time isn't now."

-"Wisdom," The Doctor shook his head, "Rose Tyler, wonder of the universe."
+"Wisdom," The Doctor breathed as he shook his head, "Rose Tyler, wonder of the universe."

 "Well experience either kills you or makes you wise."

 "I was really hoping to get something more interesting on the audio than you two talking," Jack muttered, but he had a warm smile on his face and was looking at them both with shining eyes.

-"Please tell you didn't," the Doctor shook his head, "Never mind you did, just tell me Jenny wasn't listening for the same noises you were."
+"Please tell you didn't," the Doctor groaned, but he shook his head, "Never mind you did, just tell me Jenny wasn't listening for the same noises you were."

-"No kid wants to listen in on their parents Doctor, Jenny included," he looked at the two of them, "Well the classic locked in the room plan didn't work like I thought it would, but I suppose Rose leaving with you is step one."
+"No kid wants to listen in on their parents Doctor, Jenny included," Jack said as he looked at the two of them and sighed.
+"Well the classic locked in the room plan didn't work like I thought it would, but I suppose Rose leaving with you is step one."

 "Yep!"
-The Doctor said with a grin just before he pulled Rose from the room and toward the TARDIS.
+The Doctor cheered with a grin just before he pulled Rose from the room and toward the TARDIS.
 "Jenny!
 Get into the TARDIS and don't forget my sonic screwdriver!"

 "Yes yes," The Doctor said quickly with a hint of urgency.
 "Shut the door and I'll start teaching you to fly her."

-The Doctor looked up and over at Rose.
+Then the Doctor looked over to Rose.
 Her smile was soft, full of a warm affection for both himself and Jenny, but different than one's he had seen before.
 He didn't know that smile yet, didn't understand what it meant or what she was thinking when she smiled it.
-Still, he had time to learn that.
+Still, he had time to learn all that he reminded himself.
 A sharp cry from Jenny made him return his attention to his daughter and tell her about compensating for time distortions in the vortex.
 Jack had remarked about him having a family with Rose and Jenny, but there was a lot of work to do, both as a teacher and a student.
 He need to teach Jenny what being a Time Lady really meant, and he had to relearn Rose Tyler all over again if he was going to get that family.
 It sounded like a great adventure and there was no time like the present.